I am the art geek; also known by my nickname Pepper. This work you will view on this page

 life drawing, painting, chinese ink painting, silk screening, textiles, computer art,

 and numerous studio and history classes.
-I took a job in the slide room of the art department
+I also worked in the slide room of the art department

 where I was exposed to hundreds of slides of art from different places and time periods.
 I